whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/02 - Discovering Healthy Cultures Like the Ashaninka.md

-## Chapter 3: Discovering Healthy Cultures Like the Ashaninka
+## Chapter 2: Discovering Healthy Cultures Like the Ashaninka

+Why do nations without police and prisons also have vanishingly little crime?
+And why do nations with police and prisons consistently have huge amounts of crime?

 It's funny -- one of the most amazing aspects of the Ashaninkan culture was something I didn't even notice until after I had left.